abitdodgy/cfw-usermanager/README.md

 -----

 1. Create the database using the included SQL file.
-2. Create the datasource.
+2. Add the datasource in ColdFusion Admin or Railo.
-3. Make sure you include the lib folder which contains BCrypt.class.

-This app uses BCrypt.class for password hashing.
+3. This app uses BCrypt.class for password hashing.
 It's included in the lib directory.
 Make sure it's available to the app.
-If you have problems, check the path to the class in the User.cfc model.
-BCrypt objects are created in two methods: securePassword() and authenticate().
+Depending on what you are using (Railo or ColdFusion), see instructions below.
+4. Setup your email credentials in `/config/settings.cfm`.
+The e-mail functionality is commented out at the moment (optional).

+**Railo Users**

+Make sure you include the `/lib` folder, which contains `BCrypt.class`.
+BCrypt.class is needed for password encryption.
+The path is specified in `User.cfc` where we create our Java objects.
+For example:

+    CreateObject('java','BCrypt.class','/lib')`

+**ColdFusion Users**

+After adding BCrypt.class to ColdFusion Admin, edit `User.cfc` to remove the third argument from any calls to `CreateObject()`.
+For example:

+    CreateObject('java','bCrypt')

+The third argument, which is the path to the class file, is Railo specific, and causes an error in ColdFusion if left unchanged.
+There should be two locations to edit as of version 2.2.1.

-Note that this version uses a new schema.
+Note that version 2.2.1 uses a new schema.
 The old schema is no longer compatible with this version.

-You need to setup your email credentials in /config/settings.cfm.
-The e-mail functionality is commented out at the moment (password update verification).

 **Requires ColdFusion 9 or Railo 3+.**

 Versioning
 ----------